ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

      Map _ '[]       = '[]
      Map f (x ': xs) = f x ': Map f xs

-it is not possible to pass another type function as the first argument, to ``Map`` because that would require partial (unsaturated) application of the function argument.
+it is not possible to pass another type function as the first argument to ``Map`` because that would require partial (unsaturated) application of the function argument.
 It is, however, possible to pass a type constructor, such as ``Maybe``.